landoskape/dominoes/docs/basicTDLambdaAgent.md

 $$\large \delta_t = (r_{t+1} + V(S_{t+1}) - V(S_t))$$

 Suppose the value function is defined as a neural network $f$ with parameters
+$\theta$:

+$$\large V(S) = f_V(S, \theta)$$

-$\theta$: $f_V(S, \theta)$.
-To implement an update of the value function, we need to determine how the parameters of the network affect the estimate of the value.
-For this, we need the gradient of the value with respect to the parameters $\theta$.
+How does one implement an update of the value function?
+To do so, we need to determine how the parameters of the network affect the estimate of the value.
+For this, we need the gradient of the value with respect to the parameters
+$\theta$:

+$$\large \nabla_{\theta}f_V(S, \theta)$$

 However, in autocorrelated games like dominoes, it makes sense to keep track of how the parameters have been influencing the estimate of the final score throughout each hand.
-This value is a temporally discounted accumulation of gradients referred to as the eligibility trace, because it represents the "eligibility" of each parameter to be updated by temporal difference errors.
-The eligibility trace is denoted $Z$ and is measured as
+This value is a temporally discounted accumulation of gradients that is referred to as the eligibility trace, because it represents the "eligibility" of each parameter to be updated by temporal difference errors.
+The eligibility trace is denoted $Z$ and is measured as follows:
-follows:

 $$\large z = \frac{\partial}{\partial \theta} f_V(S, \theta)$$